The mississippi delegation

 If you see a meager score for a particular member, it will probably be due to one or two key factors: ethics challenges or anti-democratic behavior.

-• Republicans have been hit hard on their lack of pushback on former President Trump and their support of election denying in the 2020 presidential campaign.
+Republicans have been hit hard on their lack of push back on former and now current President Trump and their support of election denying in the 2020 presidential campaign.
 The unanswered soaring deficit on their watch, the dismantling of allied relationships around the globe, and opposition to funding anti-authoritarian initiatives.
 The denial of climate change weighs heavily on us as well.
 We make no secret that transparency and Government in the Sunshine are important to us, and we further argue that some have been awful stewards of this category.
-For example, two of the six Mississippi delegation members voted to overturn the 2020 presidential election results the same evening as Trump supporters stormed the United States Capitol.
+For example, thre6 of the six Mississippi delegation members voted to overturn the 2020 presidential election results the same evening as Trump supporters stormed the United States Capitol.

 We also indicate what we believe might be the outcome of these Members’ 2024 elections today.
-The overwhelming majority of House members were re-elected in 2022.
+All delegation members seeking re-election in 2024 were re-elected.
 One of the two United States Senators is up for re-election this season.

 Our prospect ratings fall into three categories: